thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 **How can I rename a deck?** See the syntax section below.

+**Why didn't you use classes?** I have not learned how to use them properly and figured I might use LiTOY to help me find time to learn it.
+This is a personnal project anyway, sorry.
+Feel free to contribute.

 ## How can I use LiTOY?
 * Read this page thoroughly.
 Don't be afraid to ask questions.